Sirozha1337/Sirozha1337/README.md

 ## 🚀 About Me

-💻 I'm a full stack web-developer currently working at AdsProDigital.
+💻 I'm a full stack web-developer currently working at Aimed Global.

 ⌛ Contributing to open-source projects and creating pet-projects in my spare time.